yoonaoh312/capstone/README.md

 Below the navigation bar, there will be a screen with a 'Start' button and a timer that shows how long you have been studying.
 Under the screen, there will be a chart with the focus zone and time to show how much you have improved.

+* update Feb 12,

+Previous Concept:
+There is a timer that tracks how long the user studies/works and evaluates the quality of focus.
+It compares the current data to yesterday's or last week's data.

+Current Plan:
+Set a goal time (e.g., 2 hours).
+If the user only focused for 1.5 hours and the focus quality wasn’t good, the feedback will be more detailed.
+For example:
+"You set a goal of 2 hours, but you studied for 1 hour and 32 minutes, with 1 hour of focused time.
+You're making progress, but there's room for improvement!
+Keep pushing yourself I believe you will do better tomorrow!”

 - Data
 1. Focus Data: Stores time spent in the focus zone, focus score, and the user’s position(might not).
 2. User History: Keeps records of the user's focus scores over time to visualize improvement.